Lexus LS: 2017–2020

 Developed under the 200B program, the fifth-generation LS made its debut at the January 2017 North American International Auto Show.
 This model was previewed by the LF-FC concept that was first shown at the 2015 Tokyo Motor Show.
 It is the second Lexus model to be built on GA-L platform, after the LC grand tourer.
 Dubbed as LS 500 (VXFA50/55), it is the first LS to be powered by a V6 engine.
-The 3.4 liter twin-turbo V35A-FTS V6 produces 415 hp and 600 Nm of torque.
+The 3.4-litre twin-turbo V35A-FTS V6 produces 415 hp and 600 Nm of torque.
 The wheelbase is 34 mm longer than the previous long-wheelbase model, the LS 460L.
 The height is also 15 mm lower, with the bonnet and boot measuring 30 and 40 mm lower, respectively.

 In a couple of Lexus firsts, the fifth-generation LS is the first Lexus sedan to feature a six-sided window design, while the flush-surface windows integrate smoothly with the pillars.
 In the company's efforts to reconcile two conflicting goals, sufficient headroom with a low roofline, the new LS employs an available outer-slide-type panoramic moonroof instead of the conventional, internally retracting item.

 The fifth-generation LS also features 3D-surround Mark Levinson audio with in-ceiling array speakers.
 The next-generation, remote touch infotainment interface called Lexus Enform, is said to be designed to mimic smartphone operation, with support for handwritten input.
 Alongside the 12.3 inch navigation display, the fifth-generation LS can be specified with an optional 24 inch, colour HUD for the driver's view.
-The fifth-generation LS was launched in Japan on December 18, 2017 and globally in the first quarter of 2018.

 The LS 500h (GVF50/55) uses the Multi Stage Hybrid System that debuted in the LC 500h.
-Like the LC 500h, it uses a lithium-ion battery rather than the nickel-metal hydride (NiMH) battery used in the previous LS 600h.
+Like the LC 500h, it uses a lithium-ion battery rather than the nickel-metal hydride battery used in the previous LS 600h.
 Lexus Safety System+ 2.0 is fitted as standard to the LS.
-The available Advanced Safety Package introduced Lexus CoDrive, which help actively steer the vehicle should it detect a pedestrian.

 At the 2017 Shenzhen, Hong Kong and Macau International Auto Show, Lexus unveiled the Chinese-market LS 350 (GSF50), which uses a naturally aspirated 2GR-FKS V6 engine from the GS 350, producing 318 hp-metric and 380 Nm of torque.
 Hong Kong models uses an 8GR-FKS engine producing 315 hp-metric and 380 Nm of torque.